FINAL PLAN RELEASED

 In response to these findings, the master plan outlines a vision that captures what is valued about the centre and sets out what it may become in the future.

-The master plan will be implemented through a range further actions including:
+The master plan will be implemented through a range actions including:

-- Land release of a number of Territory owned blocks.
+- Opportunities for land release of Territory owned blocks.

 - Capital works for public domain upgrades to be considered in context of future budget funding.